SpellholdStudios/KorgansRedemption/README.md

 #### Windows

-Extract the contents of the mod archive into the folder of the game you wish to modify (<em>the folder which contains the "CHITIN.KEY" file</em>), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
-On successful extraction, there should be a korgan folder and a setup-korgan.exe file in your game folder.
-To install, simply double-click **setup-korgan.exe** and follow the instructions on screen.
+Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
+On successful extraction, there should be a :file_folder: korgan folder and a setup-korgan.exe file in your game folder.
+To install, simply double-click **`setup-korgan.exe`** and follow the instructions on screen.

-Run **setup-korgan.exe** in your game folder to reinstall, uninstall or otherwise change the component settings.
+Run **`setup-korgan.exe`** in your game folder to reinstall, un-install or otherwise change the component settings.

 ##

+#### Mac OS X

+The The Slithering Menace for Mac OS X is distributed in the same compressed archive than the Windows one.

+First, extract the files from the archive into your game directory.
+On successful extraction, there should be a :file_folder: korgan folder, setup-korgan and setup-korgan.command files in your game folder.
+To install, simply double-click **`setup-korgan.command`** and follow the instructions on screen.

+Run **`setup-korgan.command`** in your game folder to reinstall, uninstall or otherwise change the components settings.

+##

+#### Linux

+The The Slithering Menace for Linux is distributed in the same compressed archive than the Windows one and does not include a WeiDU installer.

+Extract the contents of the mod to the folder of the game you wish to modify.

+Download the latest version of WeiDU for Linux from <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU.org</a> and copy WeiDU and WeInstall to /usr/bin.
+Following that, open a terminal, **cd** to your game installation directory, run tolower and answer 'Y' to both queries.
+You can avoid running the second option (linux.ini) if you've already ran it once in the same directory.
+To save time, the archive is already tolowered, so there's no need to run the first option (lowercasing file names) either if you've extracted only this mod since the last time you lowercased file names.
+If you're unsure, running tolower and choosing both options is the safe bet.

+To install, run **`WeInstall setup-korgan`** in your game folder.
+Then run **`wine BGMain.exe`** (or **`wine Baldur.exe`** for EE games) and start playing.

+##

-#### Note for Complete Uninstallation
+#### Note for Complete Un-installation

-In addition to the methods above for removing individual components, you can completely uninstall the mod using **`setup-korgan --uninstall`** at the command line to remove all components without wading through prompts.</br>
+In addition to the methods above for removing individual components, you can completely un-install the mod using **`setup-korgan --uninstall`** at the command line to remove all components without wading through prompts.</br>
 <div align="right"><a href="#top">Back to top</a></div>